This is accomplished by what's known as binding off, a simple and quick method for making a finished edge.

 When you complete the last row of your pattern (or have knitted until you have at least enough yarn to make about three times the length of a row, if you're not using a pattern with a definite end) you will begin to cast off just as if you were continuing the pattern.

 You'll often see patterns that say "bind off in pattern," meaning that you knit the knits and purl the purls just like you were doing in the body of the project.
+Binding off works the same no matter what stitch you're using.

 Start by knitting or purling -- or whatever pattern stitch you were working in -- the first two stitches of the row.